hitesh920/deploy-mirror-leech-bot/README.md

 - And Done. we have successfully added our service accounts in our shared drive.

-## Enable Serive Account For Our Mirror Bot
+## Enable The Use Of Serive Accounts For Our Mirror Bot
 - Now we have to zip the accounts folder.
 - Goto your extracted repo folder, right click on the accounts folder then then zip the accounts folder using `7zip` software.